To amend the Family and Medical Leave Act of 1993 to clarify the eligibility requirements with respect to railroad Hours of Service employees.

 Length: 4 pages

-This bill was introduced on July 16, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 16, 2014, in a previous session of Congress, but it did not receive a vote.

 Jul 29, 2010